 Missouri State University Abstract

 This study utilized Latent Semantic Analysis to evaluate the relationship between personality and participants’ written personal account of an ideal romantic partner (Landauer & Dumais, 1997).
 From participants’ writing samples, we calculated thematic cosines (a measure of relatedness) between each male and female participant.
 Participants completed the Big Five Personality Questionnaire Short Form (Morizet, 2014), a personality inventory which evaluated participants’ openness, extraversion, agreeableness, conscientiousness and emotional stability.
 We examined if similarity among two participants’ personality traits predicted similar romantic writing cosines.
 Extraversion, agreeableness and conscientiousness were related to cosines, which suggested medium-small relationships from similar personality traits to similar written responses about mate preference.
 This relationship is consistent with previous studies on mate preference, which suggests that Latent Semantic Analysis could be a valuable tool for quantifying mate preference, especially when used in conjunction with traditional survey methods.
-We conclude with a discussion of the compatibility of ordinal measures (survey data) and continuous measures in examining complex phenomena in the Behavioral Sciences, such as mate preference. beyond traditional survey methods.
-Finally, Latent Semantic Analysis constructs continuous measure of mate preference.
-This is crucial, as we utilized several Multilevel Models, a parametric statistical test.
+We conclude with a discussion of the compatibility of ordinal measures (survey data) and continuous measures in examining complex phenomena in the Behavioral Sciences, such as mate preference.

 Love, Language, and Linear Algebra: Linguistic Modeling of Personality and Mate Preference